 It's absolutely essential that you purchase a wood burning stove that's been certified by the EPA.
 EPA-certified stoves are readily available and will help guarantee a cleaner burning solution for your cabin.

 Unlike other heating appliances - it's recommended that you get your wood stove professionally installed.
 This will help maintain energy efficiency as well as ensure that your indoor air quality isn't compromised in any way.
-Wood burning stoves do require more maintenance than other types of heating installations - so keep that in mind as well.
+Also keep in mind that wood burning stoves do require more maintenance than other types of heating installations.

 Investing in a pellet stove is a great alternative to wood burning stoves.
 Pellet stoves offer the same rustic look and style of traditional wood burning stoves, but burn 100% recycled pellets - made out of either sawdust or other recycled materials.
 Pellet stoves are easy to maintain and operate and produce very little air pollution.
 They are also safe and energy efficient.